 COVID-19: Tips for people with neurologic issues, such as epilepsy and seizure disorders

 to contract COVID-19, they are more susceptible to increased seizures as a

 "We know that stress increases the environment for seizures to occur," says Dr. Joseph Sirven, a Mayo Clinic neurologist.
 "So with all that's going on in the world, one can be at increased risk for seizures."

 three recommendations to help patients with epilepsy or seizure disorders:

+Reduce stress.
 To reduce stress, Dr. Sirven advises limiting news to twice daily and taking time for relaxation.

+Create a seizure action plan.
 "I suggest that you talk to your neurologist or other provider, and develop a seizure action plan," says Dr. Sirven.
 "That means figuring out in advance when should you call 911, when should you call the physician or provider about it, and when should you worry?"

+Have all your medication on hand ― both what you need for daily use and to aid in reducing stress.
 "This may be the time to do the three-month prescription refill plan so that you have plenty of medication regardless and you don't have to call anyone for any urgent refills of those prescriptions."